Retreats

 The World Health Organization (WHO) estimates that 300 million people worldwide suffer from one form or another of this illness.
 It is a colossal public health issue.
 Medical professionals now recognize four major types of depressive disorders.
 While they may not all have the same impact on individuals’ quality of life, none should be taken lightly, waiting for it to pass.

-• Major depression, also known as major depressive disorder or severe depression, occurs when melancholy, lack of motivation, emotional disengagement, and loss of pleasure persist for more than two weeks.
+• Major depression is also known as major depressive disorder or severe depression.
+This type features persistent melancholy, lack of motivation, and emotional disengagement.
+These symptoms, along with a loss of pleasure, last for more than two weeks.

 • When symptoms of sadness, demotivation, and fatigue consistently occur at the same time each year, it is known as seasonal affective disorder.
 Typically, this phenomenon occurs during the winter months.

 • Women who have recently given birth may experience postpartum depression within six months after childbirth.
-In this case, the new mother feels helpless and incapable of meeting her child’s needs, leading to more severe bouts of melancholy than in the context of “baby blues.”
+In this scenario, the new mother feels helpless and incapable of caring for her child.
+This leads to more severe bouts of melancholy than what is typically seen with “baby blues.”

 • Finally, in 2023, the scientific community also recognized the existence of cognitive depression.
 It takes a form that may resemble certain aspects of burnout.